 The Bradford Schools Linking Programme is led by The Linking Network.
 The Programme began in 2001 with two schools linking through a full school year, working in partnership with Bradford Council and the Bradford Museums Service.
 The number of schools involved has increased over time so that this year 103 classes are engaged in linking, connecting 76 primary classes and 27 secondary classes (19 of these Church of England and 2 Catholic); engaging 2,698 children across 45 primary schools and 12 secondary schools.
-This year we are exploring linking parents: more to follow!
+We are also developing initiatives which engage parents in our work.

 Bradford Primary Schools